 Once you leave Cairo and travel south to the cities of Aswan and Luxor, plus everything in between, you will get a different taste of Egypt.
 The major destination cities are all along the Nile River and the best way to visit them is by taking a cruise.

 My friends and I had flown down to Aswan from Cairo where we spent the night.
 The next day we boarded our cruise ship and headed up the Nile until we landed in Luxor.
-In those four days, we visited many temples in different and had amazing experiences.
+In those four days, we visited many different temples and had amazing experiences.

 This part of our trip, Aswan to Luxor, was very special when it came to what we ate and drank.
 My long time friends and I spent long afternoons at a couple of historic luxury hotels and had cocktails, afternoon tea and dinner.
 They were enchanting and luxurious experiences to remember!